Chart Color Schemes

 The level of residential development activity in Belmont - Ascot - Redcliffe was found to be higher than 90% of real estate markets across the country

 Belmont-Ascot-Redcliffe has seen approximately 95 dwelling approvals annually over the past five financial years, totalling 476 homes.
-As of FY26, 22 approvals have been recorded.
-On average, each dwelling built between FY21 and FY25 attracted 2.9 new residents per year, reflecting strong demand that supports property values.
-New homes are being constructed at an average cost of $381,000, slightly above the regional average, indicating a focus on quality developments.
+As of FY26, 24 approvals have been recorded.
+Each year, an average of 2.9 new residents are gained per dwelling built between FY21 and FY25.
+The average construction cost value for new homes is $381,000.

-This financial year has seen $39.1 million in commercial approvals, suggesting robust commercial development activity.
-Compared to Greater Perth, Belmont-Ascot-Redcliffe maintains similar construction rates per capita, preserving market equilibrium with surrounding areas.
-Recent development comprises 31.0% detached houses and 69.0% townhouses or apartments, shifting from the area's existing housing composition of 76.0% houses.
-This higher-density living creates more affordable entry points for downsizers, investors, and first-home buyers.
-With around 290 people per dwelling approval, Belmont-Ascot-Redcliffe indicates a developing market with future projections estimating an addition of 2,682 residents by 2041.
+This financial year has seen $39.1 million in commercial approvals.
+Belmont-Ascot-Redcliffe maintains similar construction rates per person to Greater Perth, preserving market equilibrium.
+Current development consists of 31% detached houses and 69% townhouses or apartments, indicating a shift from the area's existing housing composition of 76% houses.
+There are around 290 people per dwelling approval in Belmont-Ascot-Redcliffe.
+Future projections estimate an addition of 2,682 residents by 2041, suggesting current development aligns with future needs and supports steady market conditions.

 Frequently Asked Questions - Development